Tenbatsu24/versioning-utility/README.md

 * The utility can **auto-bump versions**, but manual bumps are allowed for final releases.

 ---
-## Release Workflow

-This section outlines the release workflow using the versioning tool and changelog generator.
-* [Release Workflow](RELEASE_WORKFLOW.md) for detailed steps on releasing new versions.
----

 This ensures every version bump includes a clear summary of changes.